Gusabary/MEAN/README.md

 - [x] Create posts when logged in, markdown supported.
 - [x] Edit and delete your posts.
 - [x] Filter posts by number per page.
+- [x] Preview posts when creating or editing.
-- [ ] Preview posts when creating.
+- [ ] Display the image when creating or editing.

 ### Something trivial